awsdocs/amazon-ec2-user-guide-windows/doc_source/instancedata-data-retrieval.md

 ## Limit instance metadata service access<a name="instance-metadata-limiting-access"></a>

 You can consider using local firewall rules to disable access from some or all processes to the instance metadata service\.

+**Note**
+For [Instances built on the Nitro System](instance-types.md#ec2-nitro-instances), IMDS can be reached from your own network when a network appliance within your VPC, such as a virtual router, forwards packets to the IMDS address, and the default [source/destination check](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_NAT_Instance.html#EIP_Disable_SrcDestCheck) on the instance is disabled\.
+To prevent a source from outside your VPC reaching IMDS, we recommend that you modify the configuration of the network appliance to drop packets with the destination IPv4 address of IMDS 169\.254\.169\.254 and, if you enabled the IPv6 endpoint, the IPv6 address of IMDS fd00:ec2::254\.

 **Using Windows firewall to limit access**